brendanhigginbottom/SPA-Delay/README.md

 1. Create a database named `your database name`,
 2. The queries in the `tables.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
 The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
 I recommend using Postico to run those queries as that was used to create the queries,
 3. Open up your editor of choice and run an `npm install`
-4. Create a .env file with SERVER_SESSION_SECRET= and add a long random string.
-This is for PassPort's password salting and hashing functions.
+4. Create a .env file with SERVER_SESSION_SECRET=[a long random string].
+This is for the PassPort library.
 5. Run `npm run server` in your terminal
 6. Run `npm run client` in your terminal
 7. The `npm run client` command will open up a new browser tab for you!